awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 ### Ref<a name="sam-resource-function-return-values-ref"></a>

-When the logical ID of this resource is provided to the Ref intrinsic function, it returns the resource name of the underlying Lambda function\.
+When the logical ID of this resource is provided to the `Ref` intrinsic function, it returns the resource name of the underlying Lambda function\.

-For more information about using the Ref function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.
+For more information about using the `Ref` function, see [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) in the *AWS CloudFormation User Guide*\.

 ### Fn::GetAtt<a name="sam-resource-function-return-values-fn--getatt"></a>

 `Fn::GetAtt` returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.

-For more information about using `Fn::GetAtt`, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.
+For more information about using `Fn::GetAtt`, see [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html) in the *AWS CloudFormation User Guide*\.

 `Arn`  <a name="Arn-fn::getatt"></a>
 The Amazon Resource Name \(ARN\) of the underlying Lambda function\.